Omar Yussef

-Omar Yussef is a fictional character and the hero of a series of crime novels by Welsh writer Matt Beynon Rees.
+Omar Yussef is a fictional character and the hero of a series of crime novels by Welsh writer Matt Rees.

 Character biography

+Early life

 According to the novels, Omar Yussef Subhi Sirhan, also known as Abu Ramiz (the father of Ramiz), was born in 1948 in Malha, a destroyed Palestinian village south of Jerusalem (The Collaborator of Bethlehem, Soho Crime, New York, February 2007).
 His father, the village mukhtar, or headman, fled with his family and the other villagers, on the creation of the Israeli state in the spring of that year.
 The Sirhan family went to the Dehaisha Refugee Camp, set up in fields south of Bethlehem.
-Omar's father rented a home and Omar continues to lease the same stone house.
+Omar's father rented a home, and Omar continues to lease the same stone house.

+Career

 Omar attended Damascus University and became involved in student politics.
 It was at University that he met Khamis Zeydan, a young Palestinian nationalist and a refugee from the coastal town of Jaffa, who later became police chief in Bethlehem.
 Omar's adherence to the Pan-Arab Ba'ath Party earned him the suspicion of the Jordanian regime.
 In early 1967 Omar was arrested by Jordanian police in Bethlehem and accused of murder.
 Omar later said the charges were false and that he had been jailed by political opponents eager to smear him (A Grave in Gaza, Soho Crime, New York, February 2008).

 While traveling home at the end of the university semester in 1968, Omar met Maryam Hassan.
 Maryam was an educated young woman from a prominent family in the village of Mash’had outside Nazareth.
 She had relatives in the Bethlehem area and was on her way to visit them, when she encountered Omar in a taxi near the West Bank town of Jenin.
 They were married the following year.

 On his return from university, Omar abandoned politics in favor of a quiet career as a history teacher.
 He taught at the school run by the Freres of St. John de la Salle in Bethlehem until the early 1990s.
 The school's pupils were drawn from the local Muslim and Christian populations.
 He was forced out of the school after a confrontation with a local schools inspector who considered Omar too critical of the new Palestinian Authority.
 Omar took a job at the United Nations Relief and Works Basic School for Girls in Dehaisha camp.
 The job was a step down in prestige from the Freres School, but it drew Omar into closer contact with the poorest refugees of Bethlehem and alerted him to their sufferings.
 Eventually this led him to reject the quiet life he had led and to attempt to confront the corruption and violence that engulfed his town.